 Our campsites come with electric, water, and sewer hookups.
 The pine trees at the ends provide some shade and windbreak and create a cozy camp atmosphere.
 Sites have space to set out your chairs and tables in the open or under the pine trees.
 Trash barrels are conveniently located in front of the sites.
 We also have WiFi.
 We do not have public restrooms or showers.

 Currently there are no service stations in the town of Goldfield.
 The nearest are Beatty, 68 miles south or Tonopah, 27 miles north.
-Emergency gas and diesel may be available from the camp host or at the Mozart Tavern.
+Emergency gas and diesel may be available from the camp host or at the few local businesses in town.
 There is one diner, open for breakfast and lunch most days and occasionally dinner.
-The historic Santa Fe Saloon with adjacent coin operated laundry and hotel, a general store with limited items, a unique radio station Radio Goldfield 89.1 FM, historical displays, a few gift shops and a jail for the trouble makers.
+Two taverns, The Mozart near the famous closed Goldfield Hotel. and the historic Santa Fe Saloon with adjacent coin operated laundry and hotel is on the north side near the old mining district.
+A general store with limited items, a unique radio station Radio Goldfield 89.1 FM, historical displays, a few gift shops and a jail for the trouble makers.

 So bring your ATV’s, mountain bikes, and rock picks.
 We have complete access to miles of BLM trails right from camp.
 It’s a nature lover’s paradise with thousands of old mines, and dozens of historical markers along the trails.